Episode 414: Electromagnetic induction

 Student questions: Induced EMFs

 The first link involves some qualitative work, sketching graphs and includes a falling magnet experiment

 Episode 414-7: Rates of change (Word, 198 KB)

 Some simple calculations.

 Episode 414-8: EMF in an airliner (Word, 34 KB)

 So far, the induced effects have been seen in wires with an associated change in flux.
 But does the conductor involved have to be a 'wire'?
 The answer is that there will be induced currents whenever the flux linked with a conductor of any shape or size changes.
 If the conductor is not a wire, then these induced currents are referred to as 'eddy currents'.

 Several demonstrations show the effect.
 From these experiments it should become clear that Lenz's law applies, i.e. the induced effects oppose the motion that is producing them.
 One of the main uses for eddy currents is in electromagnetic braking.

-The jumping ring experiment (the CO2 extension not essential) illustrates another important feature of eddy currents.
-Leaving the ring floating for some time (or pushing it down) will quickly make the ring get hot [care needed; the ring can get very hot].
-This is an example of eddy current heating.
+When eddy currents flow in a resistive metal, eddy current heating results.
 It is put to good practical use, e.g. in the production of pure alloys where eddy current heating of a metal crucible replaces a 'dirty' furnace.
 More frequently the heating is a nuisance as it wastes energy in electromagnetic machines.

 Episode 414-9: Introducing eddy currents (Word, 49 KB)